It’s sad but true. My home city of London has a not unwarranted reputation for being staggeringly expensive.

 - St. Paul’s Cathedral (£23)

 Heck.
 I’m tempted to buy one as a Londoner

 Let’s add a few more attractions to see how much the 7-choice pass would save you.

-These examples show that using the London Explorer Pass for these big-ticket items is likely to save you money, especially if the pass is discounted.
+These examples show that using the London Explorer Pass for these big-ticket items will save you money.
 Add to that the convenience of not having to queue to buy tickets at each place and it’s a no-brainer.

 Should I Buy the Go City® London Explorer pass?